FUNdamentals (U8 Basic)

-- When the play has been stopped by the referee/coach.
+- When the play has been stopped by the Game Leader.

-- At all other times including when it rebounds into play from a goal post, a cross-bar or after hitting the referee and remains in the field of play.
+- At all other times including when it rebounds into play from a goal post, a cross-bar or after hitting the Game Leader.

 - Method of Scoring

-8a) A goal is scored when the whole of the ball has crossed over the goal line, between the goal-posts and under the cross-bar, provided it has not been thrown, carried or intentionally propelled by hand or arm, by a player of the attacking team, except by a goalkeeper from within his own penalty area.
+9a) A goal is scored when the whole of the ball has crossed over the goal line, between the goal-posts and under the cross-bar, provided it has not been thrown, carried or intentionally propelled by hand or arm, by a player of the attacking team.

-8b) The referee shall be the sole judge as to whether a goal has been scored.
+9b) The Game Leader shall be the sole judge as to whether a goal has been scored.

-8c) During the course of play, should any outside agent prevent the ball from passing into the goal or assist the ball into the goal, play shall be stopped.
-The referee shall restart the game by dropping the ball.
+9c) During the course of play, should any outside agent prevent the ball from passing into the goal or assist the ball into the goal, play shall be stopped.
+The Game Leader shall restart the game by dropping the ball.

-8d) Standings are not kept for “Fundamentals” (small sided) Games U7 – U8 – U9 – U10 soccer program as CYS follows the Ontario Soccer Long-Term Player Development Model.
+9d) Standings are not kept for “Fundamentals” Games U8 soccer program as CYS follows the Ontario Soccer Long-Term Player Development Model.

-9a) Unlimited substitutions are permitted at the following times with the approval of the referee:
+10a) Unlimited substitutions are permitted at the following times with the approval of the Game Leader: